youngoose/react-registration/README.md

 This application has 3 steps to complete a registration form.
 1. Basic information with regex validation
 2. Favorite pokemon using PokeApi
-3. Review where a user has availity to navigate each step to edit the info
+3. Review where a user has ability to navigate each step to edit the info

 # Features
 - Deep link to each step